mrtonks/ai-encode-week-1/report.md

 ## Introduction
 The project aims to develop AI chef scripts with distinct personalities to handle various culinary tasks such as suggesting dishes based on ingredients, providing recipes, and critiquing recipes.
 This report summarizes the experiments conducted using different AI chef scripts and their integration into a cohesive system.

+The report is based on 3 experiments:
+1. Passing a list of ingredients for one script (ChefGTP_tJ5Mon)
+2. Asking another script for a recipe for that dish (ChefGPT_2vJSPK)
+3. Criticizing the recipe given by the last script with a third script (Aleksandar Brayanov's script)

 ## Experiments
 ### Experiment 1: ChefGPT_tJ5Mon - Suggesting Dishes Based on Ingredients
 **Experiment Setup:**